openebs-archive/openebs-docs/docs/using_minikube.md

 To use OpenEBS as persistent storage for your stateful workloads, set the storage class in the Persistent Volume Claim (PVC) of your application to one of the OpenEBS storage class.

-Get the list of storage classes using the following command.
-Choose the storage class that best suits your application.
+Get a list of storage classes using the following command and select the storage class that best suits your application.

     kubectl get sc